+Report on the Consolidated Financial Statements

-We have audited the accompanying consolidated statements of financial position of PHI, doing business as Presbyterian Senior Living, and affiliates (collectively the Corporation), as of December 31, 2011 and 2010, and the related consolidated statements of operations and changes in net assets and cash flows for the years then ended.
-These consolidated financial statements are the responsibility of the Corporation's management.
+We have audited the accompanying consolidated financial statements of PHI, doing business as Presbyterian Senior Living, and affiliates (collectively the Corporation) which comprise the consolidated statements of financial position as of December 31, 2012 and 2011, and the related consolidated statements of operations and changes in net assets, and cash flows for the years then ended and the related notes to the consolidated financial statements.

+Management's Responsibility for the Consolidated Financial Statements

+Members: Carbis Walker Group ■ McGladrey Alliance ■ AICPA Alliance for CPA Firms

+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

+Auditor's Responsibility

 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
-We did not audit the financial statements of Geneva House, Inc., Westminster Place at Parkesburg, L.P., Westminster Place at Windy Hill, L.P., Westminster Place at Carroll Village, L.P., Schartner House Associates, L.P., Westminster Place at the Long Community, L.P., Stewartstown Courtyard L.P., Westminster Place at Bloomsburg, and Presbyterian Apartments, Inc., affiliates of Presbyterian Senior Living.
-The financial statements of Geneva House, Inc., Westminster Place at Parkesburg, L.P., Westminster Place at Carroll Village L.P., Westminster Place at Bloomsburg, L.P., Westminster Place at Windy Hill, L.P., Stewartstown Courtyard L.P., Schartner House Associates, L.P. and Presbyterian Apartments, Inc. were audited by other auditors whose reports thereon have been furnished to us, and our opinion, insofar as it relates to the amounts included for those financial statements is based solely on the reports of the other auditors.
-The financial statements for these entities reflect total assets constituting 14.71 percent and 13.09 percent and total operating revenues, gains and other support constituting 1.93 percent and 1.76 percent of the related 2011 and 2010 consolidated totals, respectively.
-The financial statements of Westminster Place at The Long Community were unaudited.
-The report for this entity has been furnished to us by other accountants, and our opinion, insofar as it relates to the amounts included for these consolidated financial statements is based solely on the reports of the other accountants.
-The financial statements for this entity reflects total assets constituting 1.12 percent and 0.00 percent and equity received from tax credit limited partner constituting 31.97 percent and 0.00 percent of the related 2011 and 2010 consolidated totals, respectively.
+We did not audit the financial statements of Geneva House, Inc., Westminster Place at Parkesburg, L.P., Westminster Place at Windy Hill, L.P., Westminster Place at Carroll Village, L.P., Schartner House Associates, L.P., Westminster Place at the Long Community, L.P., Stewartstown Courtyard L.P., Westminster Place at Bloomsburg, Silver Spring Courtyards, Silver Spring Gardens L.P., and Presbyterian Apartments, Inc., affiliates of Presbyterian Senior Living, which statements reflect total assets constituting 18.82% and 14.71%, respectively of consolidated total assets as of December 31, 2012 and 2011, and total operating revenues, gains, and other support constituting 4.58% and 1.93%, respectively of consolidated total operating revenues, gains, and other support for the years then ended.
+Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for such entities, is based solely on the report of the other auditors.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall consolidated financial statement presentation.
-We believe that our audits and the reports of the other auditors provide a reasonable basis for our opinion.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.

+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the consolidated financial statements.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+Accordingly, we express no such opinion.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.
-In our opinion, based on our audits and the reports of the other auditors, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Presbyterian Senior Living as of December 31, 2011 and 2010, and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Carbis Walker LLP New Castle, Pennsylvania March 28, 2012